NGN-ZKpass/.github/profile/README.md

 # NGN_ZkPass

-### Simplifying Access to Essential Support for Nigerians

 #### NGN_ZkPass

  NGN_ZkPass ensures that every eligible citizen can easily generate proof of identity without revealing their information and verify their Nigerian citizenship.